pronoiac/the-manual/the-manual.md

 We then wanted to smash the car into Stone Henge or have a helicopter place it on two of the vertical stones whose horizontal was missing.
 We thought of dragging it to the top of Silbury Hill, digging a hole and tipping the car in, nose first, with about four feet stuck in the ground and the rest stuck in the air, so that it looked like we had just arrived from outer space.

-One of us is sort of related to one of the lesbians that absailed into the House of Commons in early '88.
+One of us is sort of related to one of the lesbians that abseiled into the House of Commons in early '88.
 They advised us against digging a hole in Silbury Hill as it is sort of special to them.
 This gang of anarchic lesbians said they would help us break into Stone Henge one night, paint all the stones black and white, knock a few over and remind the world about evolution.
 The girls were angry about something and we were not, so they went off and broke into News At Ten.